kanisterio/kanister/design/kanister-kopia-integration.md

 To explore other features of Kopia, see its [documentation](https://kopia.io/docs/features/).

-## Goals

-To solve existing problems;
-1. We should replace the entire existing functionality in operation-specific Kanister Functions like BackupData, RestoreData, CopyVolumeData, etc. with  Kopia workflows/
-2. We should leverage the use of Kopia Repository Server within these Functions since server operations allow access to only resgistered users and effectively hide the cloud storage credentials.

 ## Scope

+1. Design the usage of [Kopia Repository Server](https://kopia.io/docs/repository-server/) as an separate on-demand workload
+   - In order to make use of user access control and cloud storage credential abstraction offered in the server-based operations
+2. Re-work Kanister Functions like BackupData, RestoreData, CopyVolumeData, etc. with  Kopia workflows
+   - And leverage the use of Kopia Repository Server workload within these Functions

+### Design the usage of Kopia Repository Server

-### Kanister Functions
+### Re-work Kanister Functions

-We already have a rich repository of Kanister functions present on path `pkg/function` that enable application-level data protection in various use cases.
+We already have a rich repository of Kanister Functions present on path `pkg/function` that enable application-level data protection in various use cases.
-Few of these functions need to be re-worked to use Kopia.
+Some of these functions need to be re-worked to follow the Kopia Repository Server workflow.
 For starters, these functions are;

 1. BackupData
 2. BackupDataAll